 In situations involving sexual harassment as a hostile work environment, an employee or group of employees must prove that the following conditions were met:

 - A protected class was subjected to unwelcome harassment

 - The harassment affected a term, condition, or privilege of employment

 - The employer was or should have been aware of the harassment and did not take necessary remedial action (the employer took no action at all, took insufficient action, or exacerbated the problem)

-If you have been exposed to hostile work environment sexual harassment, contact our hostile work environment sexual harassment lawyers in New York City, New Jersey and Philadelphia for a free consultation today.
+If you have been exposed to hostile work environment sexual harassment, contact our hostile work environment sexual harassment lawyers in New York City for a free consultation today.

-2. Quid pro quo.
-In this type of NYC sex harassment, the victim must choose between accepting or submitting to sexual advances and suffering one or more employment-related consequences.
-For example, New York City work harassment would fall into the quid pro quo category if a NYC employee suffered a pay cut, was denied a promotion, or was fired upon the refusal of a date, one or more requests for a sexual favor, or other sexual advances.
+Quid pro quo means “this for that”.
+In this type of sex harassment, the victim must choose between accepting or submitting to sexual advances and suffering one or more employment-related consequences.
+For example, New York City workplace harassment would fall into the quid pro quo category if an employee suffered a pay cut, was denied a promotion or was fired upon the refusal of a date, one or more requests for a sexual favor, or other sexual advances.
 On the other hand, if an employee received a raise, bonus, or promotion only after fulfilling certain sexual requests, it could also be considered workplace sexual harassment under New York State and New York City law.